isu-graphicsgroup/website-repo/README.md

 Talks at the graphics working group

+- **31 Aug.
+2018**:
+**Presenter:** Earo Wang
+**Title**: Tidy your time series analysis with tsibble
+**Abstract:** Mining temporal-context data for information is often inhibited by a multitude of time formats: irregular or multiple time intervals, multiple observational units or repeated measurements on multiple individuals, heterogeneous data types, nested and crossed factors indicating hierarchical sub-groups.
+Time series models, in particular, the software supporting time series forecasting makes strict assumptions on data that needs to be provided, typically a matrix of numeric data with an implicit time index.
+Going from raw data to model-ready data is painful.
+This work presents a cohesive and conceptual framework for organizing and manipulating temporal data, which in turn flows into visualization and forecasting routines.
+Tidy data principles are applied, and extended to temporal data: (1) mapping the semantics of a dataset into its physical layout, (2) including an explicitly declared index variable representing time, (3) incorporating a "key" comprised of single or multiple variables to uniquely identify units over time, using a syntax-based and user-oriented approach in which it imposes nested or crossed structures on the data.
+This tidy data representation most naturally supports thinking of operations on the data as building blocks, forming part of a "data pipeline" in time-based context.
+A sound data pipeline facilitates a fluent and transparent workflow for analyzing temporal data.
+Applications are included to illustrate tidy temporal data structure, data pipeline structure and usage.
+The infrastructure of tidy temporal data has been implemented in the R package `tsibble`.

 - **20 Aug.
 2018**:
 **Presenter:** All of us
 **Title:** "What I did this summer".